 - Countertop or desk inside the building to allow people to fill out paperwork, use a computer, etc.

 - Surveillance and monitoring equipment, such as video camera monitors or walk talkies are very common for maintaining guard booth security.

 - A wireless router or booster to ensure quality internet access in and around the booth.

 Optional Features Specifically Related to the Bathroom

-In addition to the basic add-ons to your booth, adding some extras can make your guard house that much more comfortable during their shift.
+In addition to the basic add-ons to your booth, adding some extras can make your guard house with restroom that much more comfortable during their shift.
 You may want to consider some customizable options for the restroom portion of your small guard building:

 - Partitions to separate sink area from a toilet, or to separate off more than one toilet.